0xmoei/Install-Linux-on-Windows/README.md

 ## Step 3: Set Up Ubuntu
 1. Launch Ubuntu:

-* Once installed, you can launch it directly from the Microsoft Store or by searching for "Ubuntu" in the Start menu
+* Once installed, you can launch it directly by searching for "Ubuntu" in the Start menu
 * The first time you launch Ubuntu, it will take a moment to set up.
 After that, you will be prompted to create a new `user` account and password

 ### Step 4: Install and Update Packages (aka Drivers)